NikolajCS/osticket-prereqs/README.md

  ![image](https://github.com/user-attachments/assets/c176992f-19d7-4f2e-a693-436f28c7fcf6)

-Now open IIS as an Admin -> click on PHP Manager within IIS -> and then click on register new PHP Version -> locate the php folder we created on the C drive and select the Application within in PHP folder "php-cgi"
+Now open IIS as an Admin -> click on PHP Manager within IIS -> and then click on register new PHP Version -> locate the php folder we created on the C drive and select the Application within the PHP folder "php-cgi"

 ![image](https://github.com/user-attachments/assets/28c757bd-dbe0-47b5-8237-571e6ac59b7a)